floppydisk525/RaspPiTempFan/README.md

 sudo ./tempio

 ### Setup of the one-wire interface
 There are a few tutorials easily found on the web to interface a Raspberry Pi to the DS18B20 temperature sensor.
 But, usually they simply tell you how to connect, but may or (usually) may not tell you what you're doing behind the scenes.
-A little googling found a few resources:
+A little googling found a few resources, of which have been cut and paste into text files and saved in the References Folder:
 https://www.kernel.org/doc/Documentation/w1/w1.generic
 https://jumpnowtek.com/rpi/Using-DS18B20-1-wire-Temp-Sensors-with-the-Raspberry-Pi.html

-Both pages above have been cut/paste into text files and saved in the References Folder.
+Using this [example](https://pinout.xyz/pinout/1_wire ), here are the following steps:
+#### Update  /boot/config.txt with the following line:
+dtoverlay=w1-gpio,gpiopin=26
+The gpiopin changes the dtoverlay from default gpio 4 to gpio 26.

+#### Reboot
+sudo reboot

 ## RESOURCES
 ### Links to Reference Sensor Projects